Reports To: Programs Director

 - Proven track record of project planning and management skills.

-- High proficiency with MS Word, Excel, Outlook, and familiarity with on-line training platforms like Zoom, Moodle, Google, etc.
+- High proficiency with MS Word, Excel, Outlook, and familiarity with on-line training platforms like Zoom, Google Drive, Google Classroom, etc.

-- Ability to work flexible hours, as needed.
+- Ability to work flexible hours, including weekends and evenings, as needed.

 Supervisory Responsibilities: None